UnitedPlanet/intrexx-sample-connector-api/docs/QuickStartGuide-Showcases.md

 **Description of the configuration file:**

-* guid: A random GUID as identifier for your connector.
+* guid: A random GUID as an identifier for your connector.
 * connectorId: Unique identifier for your connector (as defined in the template).
 * properties: Expert settings the implementation can access.
-    ** oauth2.*: Information needed for authentication with the Google Rest API ** guid: A GUID for the connector configuration as identifier
+    ** oauth2.*: Information needed for authentication with the Google Rest API ** guid: A GUID for the connector configuration as an identifier
-* datagroups: Defines the datagroups the connector will offer ** datagroup: Define the datagroup for the connector
+* dataGroups: Defines which data groups are available ** dataGroup: Define the specific data group(s) for the connector
-        *** fields: Define the fields the datagroup will offer
+        *** fields: Defines which fields of the data group are available
-            **** field: Define the data fields of the datagroup
+            **** field: Defines the specific data fields of the data group

-    ** settings: define settings for the datagroup
+    ** settings: Defines settings for the data group
-    *** connector.dataGroup.adapter.class: Define the class implementing the IConnectorDataGroupAdapter interface.
+    *** connector.dataGroup.adapter.class: Defines the class, implementing the "IConnectorDataGroupAdapter" interface.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>